 There are few things worse than driving home in the pouring rain, only to have to get out of the car and sprint the last twenty feet through a torrential downpour to your front door… simply because your garage door isn’t automatic.
+It would really help if you could hit one button on a garage door remote, and your problem is solved.
 Does this describe your current setup?
 If so, you’re probably ready to take care of this problem.

-A belt drives operate in a very similar fashion to chain drives, but instead of a chain, the unit is pulled by a belt.
+Belt drives operate in a very similar fashion to chain drives, but instead of a chain, the unit is pulled by a belt.
 Because of the belt, these units cost a little more.
 However, these drives are by far the smoothest and quietest garage door openers you can buy, so most people think the investment is worth it.

 Screw drive openers employ a threaded rod that is rotated by a motor.
 As the rod rotates, the threads move the garage door up or down.
 This design has fewer moving parts, so there’s less maintenance involved, and because it’s built with durable steel, it is ideally suited for extreme climate conditions.
 These units are also much faster than other types of openers.

 These reliable and quiet units work slightly differently than the other openers mentioned.
 Rather than being mounted on the ceiling like the other openers, a jackshaft opener is mounted to the wall.
-This frees up your ceiling for more storage options, as well as making this style of opener perfect for garages with unusually high or low ceilings.
-These units work by a motor which turns a torsion bar, lifting and lowering the door.
+This frees up your ceiling for more storage options, as well as makes this style of opener perfect for garages with unusually high or low ceilings.
+These units work by a motor that turns a torsion bar, lifting and lowering the door.